Johan511/Johan511.github.io/docs/_posts/2024-08-28-Inline-Specifier.md

 collect2: error: ld returned 1 exit status
 ```

-And this is a major challenge is sharing header only libraries and forces library managers to separate header and source files.
+And this is a significant challenge in sharing header only libraries and forces library managers to separate header and source files.

-Now using the `inline` specifier on the function `foo` we will see how we are able to make this code work and shit out library `foo` as a header only library
+Now using the `inline` specifier on the function `foo` we will see how we are able to make this code work and ship out library `foo` as a header only library

 <table>
 <tr>